 * Evidence of direct and varied gift support.

 * Evidence of encouraging and motivating others to take leadership roles in philanthropy.

 This award is presented to a business or corporation that has demonstrated outstanding commitment through financial support and encouragement which motivates others to take leadership roles toward philanthropic and community involvement.
 In making its decision, the Awards Committee considers:

-- Evidence of direct financial support of community projects and nonprofit organizations
+* Evidence of direct financial support of community projects and nonprofit organizations over recent years.